Private quantum network sensing with efficient multi-partite entanglement distribution via lossy channels: Introduction

 \section{Introduction}

-Entanglement based quantum sensing \cite{qs,qes,apqs} is known as a sensing method which can surpass the classical limit in terms of measurement precision.
-Specifically, measuring a parameter $\theta$ repeatedly with $\textit{M}$ classical probes, such as light pulses, results in the estimation error scaling according to the so-called Standard Quantum Limit (SQL), 1/$\sqrt{\textit{M}}$.
-In contrast, by using the quantum entangled probe $\textit{M}$ times, the estimation error scaling becomes 1/$\textit{M}$, referred as the Heisenberg Limit (HL) \cite{HL,HL2}.
+Entanglement-based quantum sensing \cite{qs,qes,apqs} is known as a sensing method which can surpass the classical limit in terms of measurement precision.
+Specifically, measuring a parameter $\theta$ repeatedly with $\textit{N}$ classical probes, such as light pulses, results in the estimation error scaling according to the so-called standard quantum limit (SQL), 1/$\sqrt{\textit{N}}$.
+In contrast, by using quantum entangled probes $\textit{N}$ times, the estimation error scaling becomes 1/$\textit{N}$, referred to as the Heisenberg limit (HL) \cite{HL,HL2}.
 This can appear advantageous in various applications ranging from microscopy \cite{quantum_microscope} to gravitational wave detection \cite{LIGO} in which the number of probes is naturally limited.
-Moreover, quantum-enhanced network sensing aiming at a precise estimation of multiple parameters ${\theta_i}(i=1,...,M)$ and their liner combinations, $\bar\theta = \sum_i^M{w_i\theta_i}$ can be applicable in quantum network scenarios \cite{dqs1,dqs2,dqs3} such as precise clock synchronization \cite{clock_sync1,clock_sync2} and the long-baseline quantum telescope \cite{QT_g,QT_CV,QT_DV}.
+Moreover, quantum-enhanced network sensing aiming at a precise estimation of multiple parameters and their linear combinations can be applicable in quantum network scenarios \cite{dqs1,dqs2,dqs3} such as precise clock synchronization \cite{clock_sync1,clock_sync2} and the long-baseline quantum telescope \cite{QT_g,QT_CV,QT_DV}.

-Recent results show that both the continuous variable (CV) \cite{dqs_cv1,dqs_cv2, dqs_cv3} and discrete variable (DV) \cite{dqs_dv1,dqs_dv2,dqs_dv3} multi-partite entanglement can be useful in enhanced-precision phase estimation with respect to the classical methods.
-In particular, Greenberger-Horne-Zeilinger (GHZ) states \cite{GHZ0} are known to be the optimal probes which can attain the Heisenberg limit \cite{qes}.
-In addition, exceeding the classical limit based on CV \cite{dqs_cv1exp,dqs_cv2exp} and DV \cite{dqs_dv1exp,dqs_dv2exp,dqs_dv3exp,dqs_dv4exp} entanglement was also observed experimentally.
+Recent results show that both the continuous-variable (CV) \cite{dqs_cv1,dqs_cv2, dqs_cv3} and discrete-variable (DV) \cite{dqs_dv1,dqs_dv2,dqs_dv3} multipartite entanglement can be useful in enhanced-precision phase estimation with respect to the classical methods.
+In particular, Greenberger-Horne-Zeilinger (GHZ) states \cite{GHZ0} are known to be the optimal probes which can attain the HL \cite{qes}.
+Quantum advantages based on CV and DV \cite{dqs_dv1exp,dqs_dv2exp,dqs_dv3exp,dqs_dv4exp} entanglement was also observed experimentally, for example in refs. \cite{dqs_cv1exp,dqs_cv2exp} and \cite{dqs_dv1exp,dqs_dv2exp,dqs_dv3exp,dqs_dv4exp}, respectively.

-Although several research papers have estimated the performance of quantum network sensing including the effect of noisy environment \cite{dqs_noise1,dqs_noise2,dqs_noise3}, the entanglement distribution process with long-distance lossy communication channels is rarely included in the analysis.
-The aim of our study is to fill this gap and propose and analyze a feasible protocol for near-term quantum network sensing which includes the entanglement distribution process.

-We assume that the distributed sensing system consists of several sensing stations connected in a network via optical fibers characterized by a given transmittance per km.
-We assume the star network configuration, as in Fig. \ref{1}.